FaithAlone.net

 Conclusion

-The text of the Quran that we have today is contested, and missing portions of the original Quran, according to Islam's own sources.
+The text of the Quran that exists today is contested, and missing portions of the original Quran, according to early Islamic sources.
+Although the Quran was composed by one man in just 23 years, it was still not preserved, despite Muslim claims to the contrary.